k3nnethfrancis/client-researcher/README.md

 - pydantic: Data validation and settings management using Python type annotations.
 - python-dotenv: Loads environment variables from a .env file.

-## Contributing

-Contributions to client-researcher are welcome!
-Please feel free to submit a Pull Request.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Troubleshooting

 If you encounter any issues while running the scripts, check the following: